Super J Lounge

 Creation, in their last days, helped Super J launch Pima County Records, which, in January 2000, released their debut, aptly named Finally… Its music is airy, elegant and instantly hypnotic but also big-guitar punchy.
 Smith’s deceptively tender wordplay and vocals lift choruses, and each listen reveals new secrets hidden within its organic and electronic crevices.

 Unfortunately, the deportation and lost momentum killed Super J’s spirit causing the band to break up on the day they completed their unreleased second album.
 The stunning Playground wasn’t recorded for posterity—it begins musically where the debut left off and is the last convincing evidence Super J Lounge was destined for greatness.
+Playground has now been released 16 years after the band recorded it along with third album – the Kroutrock inspired instrumental album Cosmic Desert Music.

 Today Smith’s company Thundering Jacks provides his state-of-the-art visuals for a range of arena-filling pop stars while Brosnan plays bass in art-pop combo The Real Tuesday Weld.
 Hughes mans the kit for garage pop/punk band Limozine, and Stenhouse was last seen clutching his Gibson SG as he disappeared deep into the New Forest in Southern England.